-For the quarter For the period from 1 Oct 2016 from 1 Jan 2016 to 31 Dec 2016 to 31 Dec 2016 €000 €000 Surplus income on loan repayments (in excess of loan carrying values) 430,784 729,016 Net profit/(loss) on disposal of loans 286,682 378,163 Net profit on disposal of property assets 2,638 2,638 Profit on disposal of loans and property assets 720,104 1,109,817
+For the period from 1 Jan 2017 to 31 Mar 2017 €000 Surplus income on loan repayments (in excess of loan carrying values) - Net profit/(loss) on disposal of loans 557 Profit on disposal of loans and property assets 557

 For certain assets acquired, the proceeds from the disposal of the underlying collateral in a debtor connection exceeded the carrying value of those loans and receivables.
-This surplus is recognised in the income statement as realised profits on loans and is assessed for recognition semi-annually in accordance with accounting policy 2.10. €431m was recognised following assessment in H2 (H1: €298m).
+This surplus is recognised in the income statement as realised profits on loans and is assessed for recognition semi-annually in accordance with accounting policy 2.10.

 The Group disposes of certain loans and receivables to third parties.
 Profit or loss on disposal of loans is measured as the difference between the cash received, including any deferred consideration, less related selling expenses less the net carrying value of those loans and receivables.
-The Group realised a net profit of €287m on the disposal of loans in Q4.
-The €287m profit recognised in the period consists of profit on disposal of €298m (see note 15), less disposal costs of €11m.
+The Group realised a net profit of O.6m on the disposal of loans in Q1.
+The O.6m profit recognised in the period consists of a profit on disposal of $\Huge{O}.7m$, (see note 15), less disposal costs of O.7m, O.5m of which relate to deferred disposal costs on loan sales completed in Q4 2016, released to the income statement in Q1.
 Profit on disposal of loans is not recognised where the overall debtor connection is impaired in accordance with the latest available impairment assessment data.